palewire/go-big-with-github-actions/docs/getting-started.md

 Once you are logged into GitHub, create a new repository by clicking on the "New" button at the top-left corner or simply click this link: [github.com/new](https://github.com/new).

 Now, fill in a name for your new repository.
 A good example would be `go-big-with-github-actions`.
+Make sure your repository is public - this will allow us to access GitHub pages later on in the class.
 Click on the "Create repository" button at the bottom of the form.

 ![signed in](_static/getting-started-1.png)